 - Proof that you’ve paid for the treatment you have already had.

 You will need to provide a letter from a GMC-registered specialist or the lead nurse of the transplant team confirming the following:

 - You’re a verified match to the recipient, or you are being tested to determine whether you are.

 - Where and when the transplant or tests will take place.

-You must provide evidence that the recipient is authorized to reside in the United Kingdom.
+You must provide evidence that the recipient is authorized to reside in the UK.
 You must provide the recipient’s name, nationality, and date of birth if they are not a UK legal resident and are applying for a visa.

 You must provide evidence that you intend to marry, give notice or form a civil partnership, such as confirmation of your appointment with the registrar.
 If you have been previously married or in a civil partnership, you must provide proof that you are free to marry or form another civil partnership.

-- Your departure from the United Kingdom has been confirmed and will occur within 48 hours of your arrival, such as a travel booking confirmation.
+- Your departure from the UK has been confirmed and will occur within 48 hours of your arrival, such as a travel booking confirmation.